gatsbyjs/gatsby/docs/blog/2017-10-11-announcing-gatsby-image/index.md

 ![Cassini model of planet motion](Cassini_apparent.jpg)

 From ancient times to the 1600s, people believed that the planets' orbits must be perfect circles.
 Which introduced a ton of complexity into their models.
-This complexity persisted until Kepler came along with the stunning insight (hindsight sarcasm) that no, orbits were elliptical not circlular.
-With this new insight, models of planatary motion became dramatically simpler.
+This complexity persisted until Kepler came along with the stunning insight (hindsight sarcasm) that no, orbits were elliptical not circular.
+With this new insight, models of planetary motion became dramatically simpler.

 This false belief, that orbits must be circular, helped stall our understanding of the solar system for *1000s of years*!
 All the complex calculations that the astronomers studiously completed to force-fit the circular idea into their models just got in the way of understanding what was actually going on.

 ## Find the right building blocks

-Later in the talk, Alan Kay summarized his message by stating that "you get simplicity by finding *slightly more sophesticated building blocks*".
+Later in the talk, Alan Kay summarized his message by stating that "you get simplicity by finding *slightly more sophisticated building blocks*".

-Each problem space has a "particularly felicitious point-of-view".
+Each problem space has a "particularly felicitous point-of-view".
 Find that point-of-view and the problem complexity collapses.

 The right building blocks allows us to directly manipulate the parts of the problem that we actually care about.
 We have [an immediate connection](http://blog.ezyang.com/2012/02/transcript-of-inventing-on-principleb/) between our thoughts and the visible outputs.